-Includes 5 subsections that support an outcome where people receive quality services Subsections through effective governance and a supported workforce. applicable to this service fully attained.
+Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

+Some subsections applicable to this service partially attained and of low risk.

 The governance body ensures equity through addressing barriers in service delivery in their business plan.
 The service delivery supports diversity, inclusion, and equality for all residents.